dbr787/demokite/README.md

 ## To Do

-- Annotation be written to file, created as artifact, then used to create annotation
+- Creat multiple annotation example styles
+- Re-add dynamic pipelines choice step
 - Provide a link to connect to the agent that ran the job?
 - Provide a link to stop/pause the agent that ran the job?
 - concurrency gates